Citation, DOI, disclosures and article data

-- spillage of haemorrhage into the peritoneal cavity can be picked up
+- spillage of hemorrhage into the peritoneal cavity can be picked up

-- a large haematoma in the retroperitoneum may be seen
+- a large hematoma in the retroperitoneum may be seen

 - may show indirect evidence of displacement of retroperitoneal structures

-- the presence of an abdominal aortic aneurysm with peri-aortic haemorrhage could favour a ruptured aortic aneurysm as the cause
+- the presence of an abdominal aortic aneurysm with peri-aortic hemorrhage could favor a ruptured aortic aneurysm as the cause

 - retroperitoneal structures have a hazy margin with fluid tracking through the retroperitoneum

-- acute and subacute haematomas - heterogeneous high attenuation
+- acute and subacute hematomas - heterogeneous high attenuation

 contrast-enhanced CT (without dedicated angiography)